jason0x43/hacs-hubitat/README.md

 ## Device types

 The integration assigns Home Assistant device classes based on the capabilities reported by Hubitat.
 Sometimes the device type is ambiguous; a switchable outlet and a light switch both look like simple switches.
 In these cases, the integration guesses the device class based on the device's label (e.g., a switch named "Office Lamp" would be setup as a light in Home Assistant).
 This heuristic behavior is currently only used for lights and switches.

+## Developing

+To get setup for development, run `init.sh`.
+This will setup the tools needed to validate typings and code style.
+Validators will be automatically run for every commit, and they can be run manually with pipenv (e.g., `pipenv run black hubitatmaker`).